nasa-gibs/onearth/docker/time_service/README.md

 The included Dockerfile will build an image with the OnEarth Time Service.

-To run, simply build the image `docker build -t oe2-time-service .`, and then start a container using that image.
+To run, simply build the image `docker build -t onearth-time-service .`, and then start a container using that image.
 Make sure that the OE2 container can access the time service via Docker network or another means.